Multiple Sclerosis Services

 MS negatively affects the transmission of nerve signals to muscles and tissues, resulting in lowered strength and coordination.

 Orthotics Plus is well-placed to assist with the physical symptoms of MS. If you or a loved one is living with MS, please contact us to see if you might benefit from our services.

-Orthotics Plus was established in 2012 and we are experienced treating a range of physical and neurological disabilities, including MS. We are NDIS registered and have two clinics in Melbourne.
+Orthotics Plus was established in 2012 and we are experienced at treating a range of physical and neurological conditions, including MS. We are NDIS registered and have two clinics in Melbourne.

 Orthotics for Multiple Sclerosis